 Financial Aid - Assistance for students is available in the form of grants, loans, scholarships and work study (student employment).
-To determine eligibility, students must fill out and submit the appropriate financial aid forms available at the Student Services Office (VLH 107), Campus Services (VLH 108) and at the Huron Shores Campus office.
+To determine eligibility, students must fill out and submit the appropriate financial aid form (FAFSA) available at the Student Services Office (VLH 107), Campus Services (VLH 108), Huron Shores Campus office or on line at www.fafsa.ed.gov.
+Students must prepare a new Free Application for Federal Student Aid (FAFSA) each year.
+In addition, for continuing financial aid, students must meet the standards of Minimum Academic Progress as explained in the Financial Aid section of this catalog.